Differential Temporal Difference Learning

 Dynamic speed scaling refers to control techniques for power management in computer systems.
 The goal is to control the processing speed so as to optimally balance energy and delay costs; this can be done by reducing (or increasing) the processor speed at times when the workload is small (respectively, large).
 For our present purposes, speed scaling is a simple stochastic control problem, namely, a single-server queue with controllable service rate.

 This example was considered in \cite{chehuakulunnzhumehmeywie09} with the goal of minimizing the average cost \eqref{e:barc}.
-Approximate policy iteration was used to obtain the optimal control policy, and a regenerative form of the LSTD-learning was used to provide an approximate relative value function $h$ at each iteration of the algorithm.
+Approximate policy iteration was used to obtain the optimal control policy, and a regenerative form of the LSTD-learning was used to provide an approximate relative value function $h$ at each iteration.